Downtown Bristol, Tennessee

 Bristol Motor Speedway

-Make a pit stop at Bristol Motor Speedway – you’ll get a “Thunder Valley” thrill whether an event is happening or not.
-One of NASCAR’s most iconic tracks, this world-famous facility hosts lively race weekends every spring and fall with passionate fans, plenty of food and incredible energy.
-Drag-racing events are held at the nearby (and equally impressive) Bristol Dragway.
+Make a pit stop at the Bristol Motor Speedway – you’ll get a “Thunder Valley” thrill even if there’s no action happening on the track.
+One of NASCAR’s most iconic speedways, this world-renowned facility hosts festivity-filled race weekends every spring and fall with throngs of excited fans, tons of food, and unbeatable energy.
+NHRA drag racing events are held at the adjacent, equally impressive Bristol Dragway.

-Get a closer look at BMS by taking a tour or enjoy a view from the campsite overlooking its grounds.
-Before leaving town, snap a photo of State Street’s NASCAR mural featuring Dale Earnhardt Sr. and Richard Petty.
+Get a closer look at the facility by taking a tour or admire it from above by staying at the campsite overlooking its grounds.
+Before you leave town, take a picture of State Street’s NASCAR mural featuring Dale Earnhardt Sr. and Richard Petty.

 Country Music Roots and Branches in Bristol